permutamario/math-visualizer/readme.md

 The application entry point that bootstraps the framework:
 - Detects the platform (mobile/desktop)
 - Initializes the app core
-- Loads available plugins
+- Loads available plugins (registration only)
 - Sets up the appropriate UI
-- Activates the default plugin
+- Initializes and activates the default plugin only
 - Handles the loading screen
 - Manages the initialization sequence